 St Patrick’s Blackall

-- 3rd Sunday of the month Liturgy of the Word with Communion:
+- Sunday Mass/Liturgy of the Word with Communion:

 The Blackall area was first explored by Sir Thomas Mitchell in 1846.
 The first settlement at Blackall had been established by 1864 at a site on a sand hill about four miles from the present town.
 The current town of Blackall was incorporated under the Local Government Act in 1881.
 Blackall was named after Colonel Sir Samuel Wensley Blackall, who was the second Governor of Queensland from 1868 – 1871.